Rhee Chang-yong: Governor of the Bank of Korea

-On April 18, 2024, Bank of Korea Governor Lee Chang-yong will attend the G20 Meeting of Finance Ministers and Central Bank Governors in Washington, D.C. and the International Monetary Fund-World Bank Group (WBG) Spring Conference.
-Later, on April 21, the meeting period, he was selected as the winner of the American Foreign Policy Association's medal and will participate in the ceremony.
+On April 18, 2024, Rhee attended the G20 Meeting of Finance Ministers and Central Bank Governors in Washington, D.C. and the International Monetary Fund-World Bank Group (WBG) Spring Conference.
+On April 21, the meeting period, he was selected as the winner of the American Foreign Policy Association's medal, and would participate in the ceremony.

+On April 20, 2026, Rhee finished his term as the governor of the Bank of Korea.